IS4302T1G3/BitPoints/README.md

 3. Import bitpoint.sql into the database.
 Some data will be preloaded
 4. Import bitpoint.bna in to hyperledger
 5. Copy and paste the entire content of the frontend folder into you webserver webpage folder (htdocs/www etc..)

+Latest files are:

+/models/org.acme.model.cto
+/libs/script.js
+permissions.acl

+bitpoint.bna
+bitpointadmin1.card

+if using bitpointadmin1 card the password is "password"